aunt lute books

 San Francisco, CA 94141

 The Aunt Lute Foundation is a multicultural women’s press.
-The priority of our staff is to publish work by women not traditionally served by mainstream publishers, particularly works by women of color.
+The priority of our staff is to publish work by women, both transgender and cisgender, not traditionally served by mainstream publishers, particularly works by women of color.
 Our editing process is necessarily sensitive to the perspectives/voices/truths of the women with whom we work.

 We also need to know if you have submitted your work to other publishers.
 Please notify us immediately if another publisher begins to give the manuscript serious attention.